brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 Here *a* is the distance of the upper circle from the center of the cube, and *b* is the distance of the lower circle from the center of the cube (a = b = 5.7 cm). *X* and *Y* are the measured distances between the centers of the circles.
 The deviation is always positive, you have to determine the direction of error.
 You can change the formula in *CalculateDeviation()*.

+The formula is an approximation for small angle deviations.
+For arbitrary angles it gets too complicated to be practical.

 The phantom must be leveled perfectly.

 ## Important note